AntoLindo/AUESOME---Robustness-Test/README.md

 - Stress the model with data augemntation

 Shall we think about three dymensional DFT?
 And try to compute the three channels differently?

+SEPTEMBER 30th : STATE OF THE ART UPDATE

+The network has been built and the training process has started using the Python code called CODE_3.py.
+Fist results show good prediction capabilities.
+Next steps will be the following:
+- Train the network more to increase the accuracy, plotiting loss function epoch after epoch.
+- Test the accuracy of the network again.
+- MOVE ALL THE SOFTWARE STRUCTURE ON GOOGLE COLAB (In order to operate coherently with Nicolae)
+- Try to increase the resolution of input image and train the model again (but slower)
+- test it.

 ABOUT FILES